 A total of 35 takes were made of this rhythm track, the instrumentation being Paul on bass (track one), Ringo on drums (track two), John on rhythm guitar (track three), George on rhythm guitar (track four), and John's guide vocal (track six).
 With the atmosphere being at an unusual high during this otherwise dismal period of the group, and with John being “actually in a pretty good mood throughout the entire session,” as Geoff Emerick points out, 'take seven' actually comprised The Beatles running through various Gene Vincent songs.
 After a complete version of Vincent's version of "Ain't She Sweet," the result of which appears on the 1996 release, "Anthology 3," they also briefly touch on his songs "Who Slapped John?," "Up A Lazy River" and "Be Bop A Lula" before getting back to the business at hand.

-On the following day, July 25th, 1969, The Beatles resumed work on what is still titled “Here Comes The Sun-King” at 2:30 pm in EMI Studio Two.
+On the following day, July 25th, 1969, The Beatles resumed work on what was still titled “Here Comes The Sun-King” at 2:30 pm in EMI Studio Two.
 On the “Mean Mr. Mustard” segment of this track, John and Paul added their lead and harmony vocals on track six, erasing John's guide vocals in the process, while John also overdubbed some piano for the track similar to what he led the group through on January 8th, 1969 on electric piano when the song was being rehearsed.
 After this was complete, they continued work on “Come Together” as well as starting another composite section of the medley, this being “Polythene Pam / She Came In Through The Bathroom Window.”
 The session finally ended at 2:30 am the following morning.